-From there, a two hour or so drive to Grundarfjörður on the Snæfellsnes Peninsular for the start of a three night stay - the route is marked by the white line on the map below.
+From there, a two hour or so drive to Grundarfjörður on the Snæfellsnes Peninsular for the start of a three night stay.

 Whale cruises were booked for the Thursday, Friday and Saturday, so even if the odd cruise was cancelled due to bad weather, we should at some point get the chance to go out into the fjord and photograph Orca.
 Failing that, the only option would be to scan from the coast and hope for the best.